fbarraga/Postgres-DB/README.md

 # Postgres-DB

-This is a set of classical databases for use in PostgreSQL.
+This is a set of classical databases  in PostgreSQL.
+Used for training in SQL.

 Data
 ----